-At the time I took up archery after the 2012 Olympics I was studying for a degree in physics at the Open University.
-One of the topics I covered was classical mechanics which includes the physics of the mechanism of the bow and arrow and I spent some time examining the science of archery.
-For this post I have decided to combine my love of science and my love of archery to show that archery is a prime example of brains and brawn working together in harmony.
+At the time I took up archery after the 2012 Olympics, I was studying for a degree in physics at the Open University.
+One of the topics I covered was classical mechanics, which included the physics of the mechanism of the bow and arrow.
+I also spent some time examining the science of archery.
+For this post, I have decided to combine my love of science and my love of archery to show that archery is a prime example of how brains and brawn work together in harmony.
 This should set the stigma aside that geeks like me are not cut out for sports.

-First of all let's start with the mechanics of motion.
-When you fire a projectile like an arrow do you expect it to go straight forward towards the target or up and then down in a curved line known as a parabola?
-Well for thousands of years people used to assume the former as the great philosopher Aristotle, tutor to Alexander the Great, told of how projectile motion worked without experimenting with it.
-He lived in 4th century BC Macedonia, but he was originally from Greece where his tutor was Plato.
-The physicists of Aristotle's day and age didn't experiment with nature very much because they were theorists who used common sense from observation where the logic is impeccable.
+First of all, let's start with the mechanics of motion.
+When you fire a projectile like an arrow, do you expect it to go straight toward the target or up and down in a curved line known as a parabola?
+Well, for thousands of years, people used to assume the former as the great philosopher Aristotle, tutor to Alexander the Great, told of how projectile motion worked without experimenting with it.
+He lived in the 4th century BC Macedonia, but he was originally from Greece, where his tutor was Plato.
+The physicists of Aristotle's day and age didn't experiment with nature very much because they were theorists who used common sense from observation, where logic is impeccable.

-An Islamic scholar and a French philosopher later trained to expand on Aristotle's science by explaining that the force on the arrow was it’s impetus and it fell to the ground once it lost it’s impetus.
+An Islamic scholar and a French philosopher later trained to expand on Aristotle's science by explaining the force on the arrow was its impetus and fell to the ground once it lost its impetus.
 This was supposed to explain how an arrow can fall to the ground when shot directly into the sky at an angle and then fall directly to the ground.
-Later it was realised that this impetus is actually called the momentum, which is best described as the force when the arrow's mass is multiplied by the speed it is travelling.
-It wasn't until the 17th century when scientists like Galileo Galilei finally applied experimentation to all the teachings of the ancients that the ground rules for physics were established.
-This meant that from now on experimentation as well as observation were compulsory for testing scientific theories and technological innovations.
+Later it was realized that this impetus is actually called momentum, best described as the force when the arrow's mass is multiplied by the speed it travels.
+It wasn't until the 17th century, when scientists like Galileo Galilei finally applied experimentation to all the teachings of the ancients, that the ground rules for physics were established.
+This meant that from now on, experimentation, practice as well as observation were compulsory for testing scientific theories and technological innovations.

-Now that we understand how arrows fly the way they do I think it might be worth looking into how bows behave.
+Now that we understand how arrows fly the way they do, it might be worth looking into how bows behave.
 Bows are cleverly crafted pieces of engineering in style and simplicity.
-Da Vinci had a saying ‘Simplicity is the ultimate sophistication’.
-The mechanics and the physical behaviour of a bow is to be understood as an elegant tool of beauty and precision.
+Da Vinci had a saying, 'Simplicity is the ultimate sophistication.'
+A bow's mechanics and physical behavior can be understood as an elegant tool of beauty and precision.
 A bow is a device that converts slow and steady human force over a distance into stored mechanical potential energy.
-Energy that is stored in the limbs of the bow.
-This energy is converted into kinetic energy upon release of the bowstring and a great deal of that kinetic energy is transferred to the arrow.
-Potential energy is the energy that an object has based on it’s position and kinetic energy is energy through motion.
+The stored energy is in the limbs of the bow.
+This energy is converted into kinetic energy upon release of the bowstring, and a great deal of that kinetic energy is transferred to the arrow shaft.
+Potential energy is the energy that an object has based on its position and kinetic energy is energy through motion.

 Hooke's Law states that the amount of stretch in a spring is proportional to the force pulling on the spring.
-This can also be applied to bows where it's known as elastic potential energy.
-When you pull the bow outwards the length of the stretch is the same as the force of you pulling it outwards.
-The force upon the bow is recognised as the draw curve.
-The draw curve is apparently a slight curve because of the shape of the bow, but when you combine it with other factors is becomes defined graphically to help understand the relationship between the draw length and the draw weight.
+This can also be applied to bows, where it's known as elastic potential energy.
+When you pull the bow outwards, the length of the stretch is the same as the force of you pulling it outwards.
+The force upon the bow is recognized as the draw curve.
+The draw force curve is slight because of the shape of the bow.
+Still, when you combine Hooke's Law with other factors, it becomes defined graphically to help understand the relationship between the draw length and the draw weight.